mobizt/Firebase-ESP-Client/README.md

 While authenticate using Email and password, the process will be perform faster because no token generation and time setup required.

-The authenticate using the legacy token (database secret) does not have these delay time because the token is ready to use.
+The authenticate using the legacy token (database secret) does not have these delay times because the token is ready to use.